makiwara/pastbookdemo/README.md

 You will need to create config/db.php from db_sample.php: change USERNAME/PASSWORD to your mySQL credentials or use alternate configuration of Doctrine DBAL.

+You will need to put 'curl <YOURWEBSITE>/upload' to crontab file to provide photo uploader with independent schedule.

 ## Development plan

 * DONE design and static HTML/CSS